Highlighted publication on Persyst 14 and its new Seizure Detector

 In fact, this study likely reflects the high-end of interreader agreement that would be found in an EMU environment.
 The readers were not facing significant time constraints, and they were aware that their markings would be compared with other experts.
 This would actually favor more thorough and considered marking rather than the standard clinical review setting, where reading time is more constrained, distractions are more prevalent, and fatigue is common.

-After establishing the average interreader agreement, this study then assessed the pairwise human-algorithm performance of two seizure detection algorithms (P13 and P14) compared to the human experts, (i.e., P13 and P14 were compared with readers A, B, and C).
+Second, after establishing the average interreader agreement, the study then assessed the pairwise human-algorithm performance of two seizure detection algorithms (P13 and P14) compared to the human experts, (i.e., P13 and P14 were compared with readers A, B, and C).

 By treating the algorithms exactly the same as the human readers, the study could directly assess whether the algorithms performed within the range of the human experts.